nfitzen/NLIB/README.md

 This README is (C) 2022 [nfitzen](https://github.com/nfitzen).

-Some files are marked with [CC0 1.0], though not in compiled form.
+Some trivial files are marked with [CC0 1.0], though they don't appear in compiled form.

 See individual files for more information if you're in source form.